I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_incoming_assoc_completion_parameters.md

 For more information about these members, see
      <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a>.

+`PeerMacAddr`

+The media access control (MAC) address of the peer station that sent an association
+     request.

+`uStatus`

+The status of the association with the peer station.
+If zero, the association succeeds.
+If
+     nonzero, the association fails.

+`ucErrorSource`

+For nonzero values of
+     <b>uStatus</b>, this member indicates the source of the error that prevents association.
+The NIC must
+     set
+     <b>ucErrorSource</b> to one of the following values:

+#### DOT11_ASSOC_ERROR_SOURCE_OS

+The miniport driver has rejected the association procedure because of system errors, such as
+       out-of-memory errors.
+In this case,
+       <b>uStatus</b> should be set to the NDIS_STATUS_XXX or NTSTATUS_XXX code returned from the operating
+       system.

+#### DOT11_ASSOC_ERROR_SOURCE_REMOTE

+The AP or the peer station has rejected the association procedure.
+In this case,
+       <b>uStatus</b> should be set to the 802.11 status code form the 802.11 authentication frame,
+       association response frame, or re-association response frame.
+Table 19 in the
+       <i>IEEE 802.11-2003 Specification</i> contains all the possible values.
+The miniport driver can also
+       return new values in this IEEE specification when it is amended.

+#### DOT11_ASSOC_ERROR_SOURCE_OTHER

+The association failed for an IHV-specific reason.
+In this case,
+       <b>uStatus</b> contains a nonzero value specified by the IHV.

+`bReAssocReq`

+A Boolean value that indicates whether the request from the peer station is a re-association
+     request.

+`bReAssocResp`

+A Boolean value that indicates whether the response from the NIC is a re-association
+     request.

+`uAssocReqOffset`

+The offset of the request frame that is used in the association operation.
+The frame includes
+     information elements (IEs) but does not include the 802.11 MAC header.

+`uAssocReqSize`

+The length, in bytes, of the request frame that is used in the association operation.
+The frame
+     includes information elements (IEs) but does not include the 802.11 MAC header.

+`uAssocRespOffset`

+The offset of the response frame that is used in the association operation.
+The frame includes
+     information elements (IEs) but does not include the 802.11 MAC header.

+`uAssocRespSize`

+The length of the response frame, in bytes, that is used in the association operation.
+The frame
+     includes information elements (IEs) but does not include the 802.11 MAC header.

+`AuthAlgo`

+The authentication algorithm that the 802.11 station resolved with the peer station during the
+      association operation.
+For more information about the data type for the
+      <b>AuthAlgo</b> member, see
+      <a href="..\wlantypes\ne-wlantypes-_dot11_auth_algorithm.md">DOT11_AUTH_ALGORITHM</a>.

+<div class="alert"><b>Note</b>  The miniport driver must set this member to zero if
+      <b>uStatus</b> is not set to zero.</div>
+<div> </div>

+`UnicastCipher`

+The unicast cipher algorithm that the 802.11 station resolved with the peer station during the
+      association operation.
+For more information about the data type for the
+      <b>UnicastCipher</b> member, see
+      <a href="..\wlantypes\ne-wlantypes-_dot11_cipher_algorithm.md">DOT11_CIPHER_ALGORITHM</a>.

+<div class="alert"><b>Note</b>  The miniport driver must set this member to zero if
+      <b>uStatus</b> is not set to zero.</div>
+<div> </div>

 `MulticastCipher`

 The multicast cipher algorithm that the 802.11 station resolved with the AP or peer station during